 - Kerberos/SPNego authentication only works in the intranet scenario, as Kerberos is an intranet authentication protocol.

-- SAP Logon Ticket authentication can only be used in embedding scenarios, and the portal that embeds the BOC content must be able to issue SAP Logon Ticket beforehand.
+- SAP Logon Ticket authentication can only be used in embedding scenarios, and the portal that embeds the SAC content must be able to issue SAP Logon Ticket beforehand.
 Additionally, the portal and the HANA system must be in the same DNS sub-domain.

 When it comes to Single Sign-On options, we understand there is no such thing as “one size fits all”, since every customer’s security landscape is different.
-We hope this new authentication/SSO option provides more flexibility and lowers TCO for your BOC project.
+We hope this new authentication/SSO option provides more flexibility and lowers TCO for your SAC project.

 For details on how to setup automated authentication on SAP HANA, refer to the following documents: